 97% of the top 1 million websites fail a basic test of accessibility.
 And you can’t solve that simply using an accessible theme or plugin.

-An accessible website is one in which all users have equal access to information.
+An accessible website is one in which all users, regardless of disability, have equal access to information.
 Sites that are not accessible are unable to be properly navigated by an assistive device and therefore: